Peter A. Thalheim

 What color is an American?
 There is no color but we are a people, whether we were born here or immigrated here.
 The passage of the legislation proposed by this book will be the first day of post-racial America!

-The experiences and observations of serving as a reserve officer in the U.S. Army Judge Advocate General’s Corps and as an immigrant contributed to the ideas behind the book Check “American” and the 2020 Census.
+My experiences and observations serving as a reserve officer in the U.S. Army Judge Advocate General’s Corps and as an immigrant contributed to the ideas behind the book Check “American” and the 2020 Census.

 China, once the world’s leading civilization, slips beneath the totalitarian sea of the Communist Party of China.